White Bean Chicken Chili Recipe

 - Sour cream and minced fresh cilantro, optional

 - 1. Toss chicken with salt and pepper.
-In a large skillet, heat oil over medium heat; saute chicken until browned.
-Add onion, jalapeno and garlic; saute 2 minutes.
-Stir in oregano and cumin; cook until onion is tender, about 1 minute more.
+In a large skillet, heat 1 tablespoon oil over medium-high heat; saute chicken until browned.
 Transfer to a 3-qt. slow cooker.

-- 2. In a bowl, mash 1 cup of the beans; stir in 1/2 cup broth.
-Add to slow cooker; stir in the remaining beans and broth.
+- 3. In a bowl, mash 1 cup of the beans; stir in 1/2 cup broth.
+Stir bean mixture and remaining whole beans into chicken mixture.

-- 3. Cook, covered, on low until chicken is tender, 3 to 3-1/2 hours.
+Cook, covered, on low until chicken is tender, 3 to 3-1/2 hours.
 Stir before serving.
 Serve with cheese and, if desired, sour cream and cilantro.
-Yield: 6 servings.